Utsav-56/Java-guide/out/production/javalab/README.md

 | **Write**   | `FileWriter` + `write()`   |
 | **Read**    | `Scanner` + `nextLine()`   |
 | **Delete**  | `File` + `delete()`        |

-Of course.
-Here is the continued formatted markdown, including a new table of contents for these sections, with proper linking, styling, and the original images preserved.

 ## Copying content from one file to another
 To copy content, you essentially read from a source file and write to a destination file simultaneously.